shivam-poniya/tailwind-RazorPay/README.md

-Tailwind-RazorPay Frontend Project
+Tailwind-RazorPay
-Project Demo

 Welcome to the Tailwind-RazorPay Frontend Project repository!
 This project showcases a frontend web application built using the Tailwind CSS framework.
 The project includes integration with the RazorPay payment gateway for a seamless checkout experience.
-The deployed project can be accessed through this link: View Demo.
+The deployed project can be accessed through this link: https://steady-sopapillas-3c2ba4.netlify.app

 Table of Contents
 Introduction